 Many of you who smoke have been told about the risks.
-You might have even tried to quit before.
-It can be frustrating, and maybe you may still be working towards quitting.
-We’re here to support you.
+You might have even tried to quit before or are still working towards quitting.

 Why should I stop smoking before surgery?

-• Better mental health: after the withdrawal period, many non-smokers report less anxiety, depression and stress.
+• better mental health: after the withdrawal period, many non-smokers report less anxiety, depression and stress

 When should I stop smoking?